 This final step requires that you already have some idea of how much THC you can handle.
 I know some people who can eat 1000mg THC in a single sitting and never feel a thing.
-I know others who will consume 5mg THC and lose their danged minds.
+I know others who will consume 5mg THC and feel it significantly.

 We all react differently to cannabis, so it’s no different with edibles.
 In fact, edibles can be surprisingly potent even to heavy smokers, so dine accordingly.